jdesboeufs/gunzip-stream/README.md

 > Gunzip a stream if needed

 `Transform` stream which acts as `zlib.Gunzip` if input is gzipped.
-Fallback to a simple `PassThrough` otherwise.
+Fallback otherwise to a simple `PassThrough` stream.

 ## Install